What is a Pension?By Money Mage · · Tax, Pensions, What Is

 How much can I contribute to my Pension?

 As of March 2020, you can contribute up to £40,000 into your pension each year.
-This is known as the Pension Allowance, one a number of [tax allowances]/what-is-a-personal-allowance/) in the UK.
+This is known as the Pension Allowance, one a number of tax allowances in the UK.
 Your pension allowance may be reduced if you are a very high earner with income above £150,000.

 Your pension pot also has a limit called the Lifetime Allowance, which is £1,073,100 as of June 2020.
 Anything above this would incur additional tax when you take a lump sum or drawdown.